segmentio/segment-docs/src/connections/data-residency.md

 6. Identify the Source in the source-level archive retention periods list
 7. Set the Retention for this source to the suggested value of `7 days`* and click **Save**

-The Regional Data Storage bucket will take roughly one hour to receive data.
+The Regional Data Storage bucket will take around one hour to receive data.

-* The data retention can be set to any value available in the portal.
-If you require less than 7 days of data stored in the Segment-owned Archives, please reach out to support.
+\* The data retention can be set to any value available in the portal.
+If you require less than 7 days of data stored in the Segment-owned Archives, please contact [Segment Support](https://segment.com/help/contact){:target="_blank"}.

 ### Deletion from Regional Data Storage